romkatv/gitstatus/README.md

 # gitstatus
-**gitstatus** can display git info in shell prompt with very low-latency .
+**gitstatus** can display git info in shell prompt with very low latency.

 **LINUX ONLY** for now.